Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 ```

 The syntax used in here, is just a syntactic sugar for the injector and it uses TypeScript typing to achieve that.
 It is something like: "Hey, we are injecting the class `GithubNames`, create a instance for me and call it `github`".

-**NOTE**: Even when we are using ES6 in all this demos, the traceur that plunker uses, is capable to do understand this typings.

 Alright, now we have `GithubNames` injected and saved in our class.